There Are No Post-Quantum Weakly Pseudo-Free Families in Any Nontrivial Variety of Expanded Groups: Preliminaries

 Suppose $\phi$ is a function.
 We denote by $\dom\phi$ the domain of~$\phi$.
 Also, we use the same notation for $\phi$ and for the function $(z_1,\dots,z_n)\mapsto(\phi(z_1),\dots,\phi(z_n))$, where $n\in\N$ and $z_1,\dots,z_n\in\dom\phi$.
 The identity function on the set $Y$ is denoted by~$\id_Y$.

 Let $\rho$ be a function from a subset of $\B^*$ onto a set $T$ and let $t\in T$.
 Then $\rep t\rho$ denotes an arbitrary preimage of $t$ under~$\rho$.
+We use $\rep t\rho$ as a representation of $t$ for computational purposes.
 A similar notation was used by Boneh and Lipton in~\cite{BL96} and by Hohenberger in~\cite{Hoh03}.
-In general, $\rep t\rho$ denotes many strings in $\B^*$ unless $\rho$ is one-to-one.
-We use any of these strings as a representation of $t$ for computational purposes.

 For convenience, we say that a function $\pi\colon\N\to\N\setminus\{0\}$ is a \emph{polynomial} if there exist $c\in\N\setminus\{0\}$ and $d\in\N$ such that $\pi(n)=cn^d$ for any $n\in\N\setminus\{0\}$ ($\pi(0)$ can be an arbitrary positive integer).
 Of course, every polynomial growth function from $\N$ to $\R_+=\{r\in\R\st r\ge0\}$ can be upper bounded by a polynomial in this sense.
 Therefore this notion of a polynomial is sufficient for our purposes.